 The University of Oregon Police Department staffs a substation at the UO-Portland campus.
-The substation is currently staffed by a sergeant and community service officer who oversee a private security contract with DePaul Security.
-Students, employees or visitors can call 503-519-3477 approximately 10-15 minutes before planning on leaving for the day and an officer will respond and provide an escort to the destination.
+The substation is currently staffed by two community service officers who oversee a private security contract with Portland Patrol Inc. Students, employees, or visitors can call 503-412-3696 approximately 30 minutes before planning on leaving for the day and a security officer will respond and provide an escort to the destination.